 The guest house uses solar panels that are connected to batteries for electric lights each night until about 10:30 p.m.
 A gasoline powered generator is used for backup power.
 Additionally all electricity is standard US 110 volt.
 You have the option of spending the last night in Haiti in Port au Prince; hotel accommodations there range around $75.00 a night plus food.
 However, rather than overnighting in Port au Prince, we generally recommend leaving early from Fond-des-Blancs in the morning for am flights.

 Generally, work will begin around 9:00 a.m., lunch taken about noon, and supper around 5:00 p.m.
 Evenings are spent in fellowship and recreation.
-A basketball court is on the guesthouse property and more than likely, local teens will want to engage visitors in a game.
-Next to their lot is a soccer field.
-They also have a ping pong table–with some very competitive games to be offered.
-Walking is the primary means of transportation in Fond-des-Blancs and you might want to plan some evening walks for your own exercise.
-There will also be plenty of time available to talk together about the work in Haiti and about your reactions to the experience.
+On our secondary campus there is a multi-purpose center where you can play basketball, pickle ball, ping pong and tennis.
+Depending on time of year you can often get a local pick up basketball game going.
+There is also a soccer field a short walk away from the guest house; there is usually a soccer match every late afternoon.
+Walking and motorcycles are the primary means of transportation in Fond-des-Blancs.
+You might want to plan some late afternoon walks for your own exercise; they are quite beautiful.
+There will also be plenty of time available for conversations about the work in Haiti and about your reactions to the experience.
 A day at the beach day is usually possible during your stay.
 Haiti has hundreds of miles of undeveloped, pristine Caribbean beaches; we go to one of the prettiest.